History

 Architecture

-Inside the church, the chancel was separated from the nave by a low, moulded arcade with an almost triangular top, while the aisles were separated by pointed arcades based on octagonal pillars.
-No part of the church was vaulted and everywhere, despite the use of buttresses, wooden ceilings were used.
+Inside the church, the chancel was separated from the nave by a low, moulded arcade with an almost gabled head, while the aisles and nave were divided by pointed-arch arcades supported by octagonal pillars with flat, richly moulded capitals and octagonal, chamfered plinths.
+The ground floor of the tower also opened onto the nave with a tall, pointed arcade.
+No part of the church was vaulted, and despite the use of massive buttresses, wooden ceilings or open roof trusses were present throughout.

 Curent state

-Most of the church visible today is the result of the work of medieval builders, with the exception of the spire of the tower rebuilt at the end of the 18th century and the chancel rebuilt in the 19th century, when the chancel arch was also slightly raised (but its moulding is similar to the original).
-Despite the reconstruction of the presbytery, the original piscina in the southern wall has been preserved.
-What is unique in Wales, most of the church’s many windows have original jambs, not replaced in the 19th century, not counting those placed in the chancel.
-On the other hand, the entire ceiling in the nave, aisles and the presbytery part was replaced.
+Most of the visible today church is the result of the work of medieval builders, with the exception of the tower spire, rebuilt in the late 18th century, and the chancel, rebuilt in the 19th century, when the chancel arcade was also slightly raised (its moulding is similar to the original one).
+Despite the reconstruction, the chancel retains original piscina in the south wall and the semicircular south portal.
+Uniquely in Wales, most of the church’s numerous windows have their original jambs, which were not replaced in the 19th century, except for those in the chancel, two in the north aisle, and the eastern one in the gable wall of the nave.
+The entire ceiling in the nave and chancel, however, was replaced.
+During its installation, the nave’s ridge was slightly lowered, a feature still visible on the tower’s exterior.

 bibliography: